skip to main content

 Thanks to the collaboration and goodwill of the Chico Unified School District, the Achieve Charter School of Chico’s charter petition was quickly and unanimously approved by the CUSD Board of Directors on May 19, 2021.
 This allowed Achieve Charter School of Paradise and Achieve Charter School of Chico to officially open in the fall of 21-22 with 100 K-5 graders in Paradise and 181 K-8 graders in Chico.

-Over the last two years, Achieve Chico has grown to 212 students, and Achieve Paradise added 6th grade in 23-24 and serves 143 students.
+Achieve Chico has grown to 226 students, and Achieve Paradise added 7th grade in 24-25 and has grown to 179 students.

-We continue to work collaboratively with the Paradise Unified School District, the Chico Unified School District, and the Butte County Office of Education to continue our K-8 school in Chico, our K-6 school in Paradise (expanding to 7th in 24-25).
-We plan to add Transitional Kindergarten classes to both schools in 25-26 and to rebuild our high school in Paradise.
+We continue to collaborate with the Paradise Unified School District, the Chico Unified School District, and the Butte County Office of Education to continue our K-8 school in Chico (adding TK next school year) and our K-7 school in Paradise (adding TK and 8th grade next school year).
+We also plan to rebuild our high school in Paradise.
 For more information, lottery applications, or to submit a question, visit the “Enrollment” tab on our website home page.

 2020 Distinguished School Award